rethinkdb/rethinkdb-rs/api/ruby/dates-and-times/time.md

 - `day` is an integer between 1 and 31.
 - `hour` is an integer.
 - `minutes` is an integer.
-- `seconds` is a float.
+- `seconds` is a double.
 Its value will be rounded to three decimal places (millisecond-precision).
 - `timezone` can be `'Z'` (for UTC) or a string with the format `±[hh]:[mm]`.